notwaving/todo-app-frontend/README.md

 4. In the project directory run `npm start`

-This runs the app in development mode.
-If it doesn't happen automatically, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+..This runs the app in development mode.
+If it doesn't happen automatically, open [http://localhost:3000](http://localhost:3000) to view it in the browser...

-The page will reload if you make edits.
+..The page will reload if you make edits...

-6. To stop the app `ctrl` + `C` on Mac, or `command` + `C` on Windows <br />
+6. To stop the app, `ctrl` + `C` on Mac, or `command` + `C` on Windows <br />